IDI-Systems/idi-cpp-template/README.md

 ## License

 Template is licensed under [MIT](https://github.com/IDI-Systems/idi-cpp-template/blob/master/LICENSE).
-When using the template, you are free to license your project including the derived template as you see fit.
+When using the template, make sure you change the `LICENSE` file accordingly!